imperiumroma/imperiumroma/README.md

- 19 | hi im mig i have no dni list feel free to int
+ 19 | hi im mig i have no dni list so feel free to talk to me i crave for social interaction

 </div>